PrestaShop/open-source/modules-themes/readme.md

 # Listing third party open source and free of charge modules and themes for the PrestaShop e-commerce solution

-There are plenty of useful themes and modules available on the web from third party developers and company for the PrestaShop e-commerce solution.
-But unfortunately, there is no place currently to list them and find them.
+There are plenty of useful themes and modules available on the web from third party developers for the PrestaShop e-commerce solution.
+Unfortunately, there is no place currently to list them so people can find them.

 So, let's build a knowledge base.
 If you want to contribute to this page, please create a pull request with your modules and themes, following the example: